Digital Marketing Agency | SEO, Paid Social & PPC

-PPC advertising is commonly associated with search engines like Google, where advertisers bid on keywords to have their ads appear in the sponsored results section when someone searches for those keywords.
-Additionally, PPC can be used on various online platforms, including social media sites and display networks.
-The effectiveness of PPC campaigns is often measured through metrics such as click-through rate (CTR), conversion rate, and return on investment (ROI).
+In addition, PPC can be used on various online platforms, including social media sites and display networks.
+Success in running PPC campaigns is measured by metrics such as CTR, conversion rate, and return on investment.

-In this article, we explore the notable distinctions between enterprises and SMBs in the world of PPC, offering targeted optimization tactics to make the most of advertising expenditures.
+In this article, we address the major differences between an enterprise and an SMB in PPC, with targeted optimization tactics to maximize advertising dollars.

 Differences in PPC Strategies for Enterprises and Small to Medium-sized Businesses